 On Telehealth and More: Doctors Answer Your COVID-19 Questions

 Even with all states in some phase of reopening, many people continue to turn to telehealth as a way to see their doctors virtually without fear of transmitting or risking infection of COVID-19.
-Kimberly Noel, MD, PhD, Director of Stony Brook Telehealth is one of two physicians featured in this piece that addresses concerns that people may have -- from symptoms to look for in children to if it's safe to fly and more.
+Kimberly Noel, MD, MPH, Director of Stony Brook Telehealth is one of two physicians featured in this piece that addresses concerns that people may have -- from symptoms to look for in children to if it's safe to fly and more.

 Apple Watch, Fitbit May Help Spot Emerging Coronavirus Outbreaks